sanko/Termbox.pm/README.md

 - 4. `TB_OUTPUT_GRAYSCALE` - `0 ..
 23`

     This mode supports the 4th range of the 256 mode only.
-But you dont need to provide an offset.
+But you do not need to provide an offset.

 If 'mode' is `TB_OUTPUT_CURRENT`, it returns the current output mode.